YeasinSE/Mystical-STD/deployer-mystical-infrastructure/README.md

 `NB:` cluster and task definitions name has mensioned on deployer consumer server.

-In conclusion, the Deployer-Mystical-Infrastructure represents a paradigm shift in deployment infrastructure, offering advanced capabilities and unparalleled efficiency.
-By leveraging Node.js, Kafka, aws SQS and AWS S3, the infrastructure automates the build and deployment process, streamlining production deployments and enhancing overall efficiency.
-As organizations continue to prioritize speed, reliability, and scalability in their deployment pipelines, investing in the Deployer-Mystical-Infrastructure becomes essential for achieving operational excellence and delivering exceptional software products to users.
+In conclusion, the Deployer-Mystical Infrastructure represents a significant advancement in web application deployment management.
+By leveraging Node.js, Kafka, AWS S3, SQS, and Redis, the infrastructure automates deployment processes, provides real-time notifications, and facilitates efficient error handling.
+As organizations strive to maintain agility and reliability in software delivery pipelines, investing in the Deployer-Mystical Infrastructure becomes essential for streamlining deployment workflows, minimizing downtime, and delivering exceptional user experiences in today's digital era.